 “Once we install the right software, we should see full ROI in 6 months!”

 We at Keona Health made a similar mistake; we created a “digital front door” that was funded by the NIH and received significant interest.
 But when we went to market, its true value proved elusive.

-We made the same 3 mistakes we see others making:
+Here are the big 3 mistakes we made that we see others making: